 ‘What I found was usefulness,’ as she slowly raises a bloody talon and points it at Beuto, ‘a usefulness which has dried up like the waters of the Wanaque Reservoir in the dry season.
 The snake is eaten, Beuto; the perch you once held here is gone.’

-King Beuto tries to argue further but the channel snaps closed.
-A third terrible war shriek booms from overhead, dragging Beuto’s eyes away from his queen and towards the impending coup.
+Beuto tries to argue but the channel snaps closed.
+A third terrible war shriek booms from overhead, dragging Beuto’s eyes away from the foul queen and up towards the impending coup.

-The air is still, the state of calm which precedes a storm, and then it happens.
+The air is still, a state of calm which precedes a storm.
+Then it happens.
 Sparks fly as the diving hawk’s talons scream against rock, Beuto dodging the strike by the vane of his feathers.
-He flaps himself to the edge of the rock and folds his wings tight before shrieking bloody war to the sky.
+He flaps himself to the edge of the rock and folds his wings tight before shrieking bloody war to the blue sky.
 The bomber doubles back to the queen and composes himself in midair.
-He then lands, his tail feathers dark as the rock upon which they rest, his shoulders a burning red, as his tail feathers should be.
+He slowly lands next to her, his tailfeathers dark as the rock upon which they rest, his shoulders a burning red, as his tailfeathers should be.

-Beuto summons his will and the channel opens slightly.
-It staggers, but opens nonetheless.
+Beuto summons all his will and the channel opens slightly.
+It staggers, but it opens nonetheless.
 ‘What is the meaning of this, Jemcis?
 You dare enact regicide to me?!
-I should have known; only a wandering hawk who sends thought of life outside Monksville would roost so pathetically as you do, demanding the other feathers of her adopted flock feed her their hard-killed carcasses.’
+I should have known; only a wandering flockless hawk would roost so pathetically as you, demanding the other feathers of her adopted flock feed her their hard-killed carcasses.’
 He glances at the other hawk, its eyes empty and darker than the starpool.
-Then, ‘And every mutineer requires a damned accomplice.
+Then, ‘And every mutineer requires a damn accomplice.
 Who is he, Jemcis, he with a tail so dirtied?’

-The hawk queen sends nothing.
+The hawk queen sends nothing at all.
 The dirty-tailed hawk clicks his beak and ruffles his feathers.

-‘Address me!’ with his brown wings spanned and another war shriek sent skyward.
+‘Address me!’
+His brown wings spanned, Beuto sends another war shriek skyward.
 ‘Address your king or feed him!’

 ‘Fool!’ booms the mind of the foreign hawk.
-‘You dare threaten High Laentus of the red-shouldered hawk flock and queener of your princess?
+‘You dare threaten Snake Eater High Laentus, King of the Red Hawk Flock?
 You wil–’

-A pair of nasaly squarks interrupts the hawkish power struggle.
+A pair of nasally squarks interrupts the hawks’ power struggle.
 Beuto gazes downriver to see two yellowbeaked gulls approaching from Monksville.
 His scouts were not mistaken, good; the flock will eat well tonight, they shall eat well indeed, and if they don’t favor the taste of gull?
 A pair of slain hawks shall do just fine.

-Hawk King Beuto looks back just in time to see the blacks of Leantus’s talons before they pierce into his shoulders.
+Beuto looks back just in time to see the blacks of King Leantus’s talons before they pierce his shoulders.
 Streams of red flow down the hawk king’s frontside and back – it’s over, they got him.
 He’s been clipped.
-Beuto kees in pain and stumbles backwards, wings flailing, whilst the red-shouldered hawk lands and folds his wings with pristinity.
+Beuto kees in pain and stumbles backwards, wings flailing, whilst the dastardly red-shouldered hawk lands and folds his wings with pristinity.
 The queen returns to her nest and gets to work on her next offering.